Skip to content

 uv run python examples/admin_job.py

-examples/credits_ledger/ adds a pack-specific set of examples for the first reference solution pack and the first deeper reference-app slice:
+examples/credits_ledger/ adds a solution-specific set of examples for the first credits-ledger workflow and the first deeper reference-app slice:

 • admin_job.py: bootstrap or administer con_credits_ledger